louisheimel/lifting-state-up/README.md

 We know that functions are values in Javascript.
 So, we can create a function which modifies the state of the parent, and pass it down as a prop to the child component.
 This enables the child component to indirectly set the state of it's parent!

 BONUS:
-If you're ambitious, google "react hooks" and use the latest and greatest react hooks feature to rewrite the app.
+This bonus is neither required knowledge nor currently useful.
+If you're VERY ambitious, google "react hooks" and use the latest and greatest react hooks feature to rewrite the app.
+You can check out the solution on the `solution-with-hooks` branch.